 Ai Chi is ideal for improving flexibility, coordination, posture, balance, and for reducing stress.
 It is performed in warm water standing at shoulder depth.
 The progression of postures starts with diaphragmatic breathing, and then incorporates upper extremity, trunk, lower extremity and then combination movements.
 It focuses on posture, breathing and relaxation.

 Sarah trained in Ai Chi in 2006 and since has incorporated group and 1:1 sessions into the rehabilitation of patients with a variety of conditions.
 It has been particularly beneficial for LBP, persistent pain, and rheumatological conditions as well as with helping to manage stress and anxiety.
-Sarah tutors a one day course in Ai Chi (see aquatic courses) .
+Sarah tutors a two day course in Ai Chi (see aquatic courses) .

 Watsu is ‘water shiatsu’ was created by Harold Dull in 1980.
 It is a passive treatment form where a patient is cradle held in warm water and gently moved to mobilise and promote relaxation.
 The support of buoyancy enables the therapist to move the patient in coordination with their breathing to not only help mobilise joints, muscles and fascial tissue but to also improve psychological and physiology well-being.